 This Declaration describes human rights applied to the particular situation of indigenous populations around the world.
 Many indigenous people, including the Aboriginal and Torres Strait Islander people of Australia, are struggling for land rights, the right to self-determination and the right to be treated as equal citizens.

 The Declaration on the Rights of Indigenous Peoples was proclaimed after over 20 years of negotiations between UN member states and indigenous peoples.
 It is seen as a landmark document recognising indigenous rights and freedoms, among them self-determination, ownership and use of lands and natural resources, as well as maintaining and developing indigenous political, religious, cultural and educational institutions.
 It also establishes the right to protection from genocide and to compensation for rights violations.

 I am not of indigenous descent myself, and I tried to tread very carefully while dealing with this subject.
 I kept my approach international, alluding in my illustrations to indigenous traditions all over the world.
-At the same time, I did not directly reference any indigenous art, and checked the finished book with the Aboriginal and Torres Strait Islander Art department at the Art Gallery of NSW in Sydney before publication, to make sure I did not unwittingly include images that may be perceived as offensive.
-Ideally, an Aboriginal artist should have illustrated this book, but I felt that I could make a difference by creating this book in the wake of my illustrated Declaration of Human Rights.
-And it indeed may have made a difference: before publication, I contacted the office of the Minister for Aboriginal Affairs to ask whether there was any intention of signing up to this Declaration and was told there was none.
-Two weeks later, just as the book was about to be printed, the Australian government announced that it had reversed its stance.
-Most likely a coincidence, but I like to think that this little book project affirmed the government in their decision.
+At the same time, I did not directly reference any indigenous art, and checked about the book with the Aboriginal and Torres Strait Islander Art department at the Art Gallery of NSW in Sydney before publication, who kindly made sure I did not unwittingly include illustrations that may be perceived as offensive.
+Ideally, an Indigenous artist should have illustrated this book, but I felt that I could make a difference and show solidarity by creating this book in the wake of my illustrated Declaration of Human Rights.
+And I have reason to believe that it indeed may have made a difference – it seems that my dealings with the office of the Minister for Aboriginal Affairs in preparation for this book prompted the Australian government to look into this document again, and it signed the Declaration not long afterwards.